geoscixyz/em/content/geophysical_surveys/dcr/interpretation.rst

     reference.

 Demonstrate...
-As a convention, the observed voltages are usually converted to apparent conductivity {link} and plotted in a pseudosection format.
-As illustrated in :numref:`DCR_TwoSphere_Simple`, the pseudosection is useful as a presentation and quality-control tool, especially if the data have been acquired along a single line.
+As a convention, the observed voltages are usually converted to :ref:`apparent conductivity<dcr_apparent_res>` and plotted in a pseudo-section format.
+As illustrated in :numref:`DCR_TwoSphere_Simple`, the :ref:`pseudo-section<dcr_speudo_section>` is useful as a presentation and quality-control tool, especially if the data have been acquired along a single line.
 Spurious measurements can generally identified when compared to neighbouring source-receiver observations.
-While the pseudosection can provide some idea of lateral changes in conductivity, little can be said about the shape and location of the anomalies.
+While the pseudo-section can provide some idea of lateral changes in conductivity, little can be said about the shape and location of the anomalies.